-- The Department of Health and Human Services offers links to services supporting veterans and military families in the areas of jobs, health, substance abuse and mental health, rural health, and children and families.
+- Department of Health and Human Services: Offers links to services supporting veterans and military families in the areas of jobs, health, substance abuse and mental health, rural health, and children and families.

-- The Department of Labor's site has comprehensive help for veterans seeking employment.
+- Department of Labor: Provides comprehensive help for veterans seeking employment.

-- USAJobs.
-The federal government’s employment-related website provides helpful links for veterans seeking federal jobs.
-As the largest federal employer of veterans, the Department of Defense also offers help with connecting veterans with a DOD civil service job.
+- USAJobs: The federal government’s employment-related website provides helpful links for veterans seeking federal jobs.
+As the largest federal employer of veterans, the Department of Defense also offers help with connecting veterans with a civil service job.

 There are also many veteran organizations and private nonprofits with resources for veterans and their families.
 The Department of Defense provides a page of nonprofits and community organizations focused on veteran support.